JUS5831 - Environmental Law and Economics

 Students must fill one of these requirements:

-- Passed 1st - 3rd year of studies in Master's of Law (masterstudiet i rettsvitenskap at UiO) or examinations that qualify for exemption from these) or
+- Passed 1st - 3rd year of the 5-years degree Master of Laws (Master i rettsvitenskap at UiO) (or exams that qualify for exemption for these) or

-- Having a 5-years Master’s degree in Laws (masterstudiet i rettsvitenskap at UiO) or equivalent.
+- Hold a 5-years Master’s degree in Laws (Master i rettsvitenskap at UiO) or equivalent.